Supplier sustainability Assessment and raising awareness

 alt text

-GRI 308: Environmental assessment of suppliers and 414: Social evaluation of suppliers; GRI 407: Freedom of association and the right to negotiate collectively; 408: Child labour; 409: Forced or compulsory labour; 411: Rights of indigenous peoples UN Sustainable Development Goals (SDGs), No. 8: Decent work and economic growth; No 10: Fewer inequalities; No. 12: Sustainable production and consumption; No. 16: Peace, justice and strong institutions
+UN Sustainable Development Goals (SDGs), No. 8: Decent work and economic growth; No. 10: Reduce inequalities; No. 12: Sustainable production and consumption; No. 16: Peace, justice and strong institutions

 Assessment

-EVVA has previously assessed suppliers according to the following sustainability criteria:
+EVVA has so far evaluated suppliers according to the following sustainability criteria:

 • Economic sustainability Assessment according to delivery performance (i.e. speed and punctuality), price and quality (e.g. whether and how often complaints about the delivered product occur).
-Suppliers who deliver on time and in top quality also influence the good reputation and profitability of EVVA and our sales partners.
+After all, suppliers who deliver on time and in top quality also influence the good reputation and profitability of EVVA and our sales partners.
 New suppliers must sign a quality agreement

-• Ecological sustainability If EVVA commissions suppliers to develop new machines or production systems, their Clean Production capability (i.e. production without the use of oil and water) is an obligatory implementation criterion
+• Ecological sustainability If EVVA commissions suppliers with the development of new machines or production systems, their clean production capability (i.e. without producing oil and water) is also analysed

 Supply sources from other continents

-• We only source around 4% of our purchased parts from Asia (mainly from India, around 0.25% from China).
-In this case, we are not able to 100% exclude all risks.
-However, EVVA is in regular contact with the main supplier in India – also on sustainability issues.
-Should EVVA become aware that a provider – regardless of country – has violated environmental or social laws or is accused of a violation, this will be discussed together immediately.
-In the event of gross violations or lack of corrective measures, a termination of the supply relationship is foreseen.
+• Only about 3% of our purchased parts come from Asia.
+In this case, we are not able to 100% exclude such a risk.
+However, EVVA is in regular contact with these suppliers.
+If EVVA becomes aware that a supplier - regardless of the country - has violated or is accused of violating environmental or social laws, this will be discussed immediately together.
+In the event of gross violations or lack of corrective measures, the supply relationship is to be terminated.
 However, this has not yet happened

 • EVVA primarily requires brass for the production of its cylinders and keys – an alloy made of copper and zinc.
 Both materials are mined in China and South America, among other places.
 To address human rights issues and sustainable procurement, EVVA has investigated the exact origin of the copper and zinc it purchases.
-In agreement with our German main supplier, from whom we source approx. 90% of our brass rod stock, all of our copper comes from our own recycled brass swarf (at least a third) as well as from the German scrap and recycling trade (e.g. copper cables).
-Our zinc is mined in Europe and comes from Poland.
-Our long-term partnerships and our continuous communication within the supply network ensure the availability and quality of these secondary raw materials
+In consultation with our main supplier from Germany, through whom we handle the majority of our brass bar sales, the copper content comes from our own recycled brass chips (min. one third) as well as scrap and recycling trade (e.g. copper cables) in Germany.
+Approximately 90% of our brass already consists of recycled materials - and is expected to increase further (see target description under Circular economy overview).
+Our zinc is extracted from Poland in Europe.
+Our long-term partnerships and continuous communication within the supply network ensure the availability and quality of these secondary raw materials

 Raise awareness of sustainability